iotaledger/identity.rs/README.md

 To try out the [examples](https://github.com/iotaledger/identity.rs/blob/HEAD/examples), you can also do this:

 1. Clone the repository, e.g. through `git clone https://github.com/iotaledger/identity.rs`
-2. Build the repository with `cargo build`
+2. Start a private Tangle as described in the [next section](#example-creating-an-identity)
-3. Run your first example using `cargo run --example getting_started`
+3. Run the example to create a DID using `cargo run --release --example 0_create_did`

 ## Example: Creating an Identity